Preparing for Retirement

 You can retire and receive UC benefits anytime after you become eligible — that is, when you have at least five years of UC Retirement Plan service credit and reach age 50 or 55, depending on which tier of the pension plan you’re in.

 Once you’ve decided to retire, you’ll complete the application process and the election of your benefits.
 This process takes about three months and is outlined below.
-You can also watch our Preparing for Retirement video presentation.

 Decide your retirement date and notify your department